nmalvankar/cakephp-ex/README.md

 ### Installation:
 These steps assume your OpenShift deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.okd.io/latest/install_config/imagestreams_templates.html#creating-image-streams-for-openshift-images).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.

-1. Fork a copy of [cakephp-ex](https://github.com/sclorg/cakephp-ex)
-2. Clone your repository to your development machine and cd to the repository directory
-3. Add a PHP application from the provided template and specify the source url to be your forked repo
+1. Add a PHP application from the provided template

 		$ oc process -f https://raw.githubusercontent.com/nmalvankar/cakephp-ex/master/openshift/templates/cakephp-mysql-template.yaml | oc apply -f -

-4. Once the build is running, watch your build progress
+2. Once the build is running, watch your build progress

 		$ oc logs -f bc/cakephp-example

-6. Wait for cakephp-example pods to start up (this can take a few minutes):
+3. Wait for cakephp-example pods to start up (this can take a few minutes):

 		$ oc get pods -w